Sesdear/Python-Systemctl-Libary/README.md

 * `reload_daemon() -> bool`

 #### Exceptions
-* `GenricError` - Genric error.
+* `GenericError` - Generic error.
 More often means, what serice down in start.
-* `NoSuchService` - Serice with follow name doesn't exist in system (Does not exist `.service` file)
+* `NoSuchService` - Service with follow name doesn't exist in system (Does not exist `.service` file)
 * `NotInstalled` - Program or configuration of service ot installed
 * `NotConfigured` - Service not configured
 * `NotRunningOrRefused` - Link to program not work or request to start rejected by manager
-* `PermissionError` - Dont have permissons
+* `PermissionError` - Not enough permissions
 * `FileNotFound` - Starting file not found
 ---
 ## ToDo